engineyard/ey-docs/pages/environment-high-availability.md

 #High availability for clustered environments

-High availability for clustered environments is currently in Alpha support on Engine Yard Cloud.
-To use high availability for clustered environments, sign up [[here|signup-high-availability]].

 This page describes:

 * [About high-availability clusters][1]
 * [What to do if a zone fails][2]
 * [Make an existing environment a high-availability environment][3]
-* [Engine Yard Cloud changes for high availability][4]

 <h2 id="topic1">About high-availability clusters</h2>